Mario Kart: Bowser's Challenge: Pre-show

-Ride
+Layout

 After leaving the boarding station, the ride vehicles turn into a corner where guests can practice aiming and firing in the augmented reality before heading to the starting line.

-The ride then takes guests through a variety of locations from Mario Kart 8, including: N64 Royal Raceway, GBA Mario Circuit, 3DS Piranha Plant Slide, Dolphin Shoals, Twisted Mansion, Cloudtop Cruise, Wii Grumble Volcano, and N64 Rainbow Road.
+The ride then takes guests through a variety of locations from Mario Kart 8 based on previous Mario Kart installments, including: N64 Royal Raceway, GBA Mario Circuit, 3DS Piranha Plant Slide, Dolphin Shoals, Twisted Mansion, Cloudtop Cruise, Wii Grumble Volcano, and Rainbow Road.
 If riders collectively earn 100 points, the ride ends with "Team Mario" winning the race.
-However, if riders don't accumulate enough points, they'll see an alternate ending where "Team Bowser" wins.
+However, if riders do not accumulate enough points, they will see an alternate ending where "Team Bowser" wins.

 Point tallies are shown at the end of the ride, similar to Toy Story Mania.
 If guests scan their Power-Up Band against the steering wheel, they can log and keep track of their high-score for the ride on the official Universal Studios smartphone applications.

 Reception

 The ride has received mixed reception from critics.
 The attraction has been praised for its innovative technology, intricate theming, detailed sets, and special effects.
 However, it has also been criticized for moving at a slow pace, since the attraction is based on a high-speed racing franchise, and the AR lenses offering a narrow view of the characters.